great-expectations/great_expectations/docs/docusaurus/docs/core/expectation_suites/manage_expectation_suites.md

 ---
 sidebar_label: 'Manage Expectation Suites'
 title: 'Manage Expectation Suites'
-description: Create and manage sets of Expectations in Python with GX Core.
+description: Create and manage GX Core Expectation Suites with Python.
 ---

 An Expectation Suite contains a group of Expectations that describe the same set of data.
-All of the Expectations that you apply to your data will grouped into Expectation Suites.
+All the Expectations that you apply to your data are grouped into an Expectation Suite.

 ## Prerequisites